Phalia: Geography and climate

+In 2025 floods, flood inundated over 140 villages in Mandi Bahauddin District, causing significant damage to homes, roads, and crops.

+Population

 Health facilities

 Health Medical facilities are on average available in the city.
 The main government hospital established in the city is THH (Tehsil Headquarters Hospital).
 There are several other private hospitals, Health center and Clinics at different locations within the city.